Like karaoke night at your favorite bar, new banking fees have a way of making even longtime customers head for the exits.

 After doing that, it’s time to start rescheduling automatic bill payments from your new account.
 Keep in mind that if you’ve authorized a particular vendor to automatically charge monthly payments to your debit card, you’ll need to give them your new debit information to prevent an overdraft or late payment.

-Ware says these steps should be taken in a short time frame to prevent double payments.
+These steps should be taken in a short time frame to prevent double payments.

 Close the old checking account